MariamGharieb/MariamGharieb/README.md

 - 👋 Hi, I’m @MariamGharieb
-- 👀 I’m interested in Manual testing
+- 👀 I’m interested in software engineering and software testing
 - 🌱 I’m graduated from faculty of Computers and AI in Cairo University
 - 💞️ I’m looking to collaborate on new real project
 - 📫 How to reach me: